TrueOpenVR/TrueOpenVR-Drivers/C++/PSMoveService/ReadMe.txt

 ﻿Requires PSMoveService and configuration.
-Also, you need to copy the "PSMoveClient_CAPI.dll" library to the "% WINDIR% \ System32" folder, using "Install.bat".
+Also, you need to copy the "PSMoveClient_CAPI.dll" library to the "%WINDIR%\System32" folder, using "Install.bat".
 More - https://github.com/r57zone/PSMoveService-receive-position/blob/master/README.md